catseye/ALPACA/doc/ALPACA.markdown

       to Thing when true;
     state Thing
       to Space when true.

+If `when` is omitted, `when true` is assumed, so the above example could also be written:

+    state Space to Thing; state Thing to Space.

 During evolution of the cellular automaton, transition rules are evaluated in source-code order; as soon as one transition rule is found to apply, the